zwChan/ycache-magic/README.md

   > poolname2 ip1:port1,ip2:port2,ip3:port3,…,

-  - It will search the server [IP:Port+","] first, then search the client [IP+":"].
-It don't care the port of client.
+   It will search the server ip and port first, using pattern of [IP:Port+","], then search the client ip using patern of [IP+":"] if no server hit.
+It doesn't care the port of client.

 ## Contributor
   Anyone interested in the project is welcome!